Moisés Bernado Jungo elected as bishop

 The Rev. Moisés Bernardo Jungo (center) poses for a photo with Bishops Thomas Bickerton and LaTrelle Easterling after being elected a bishop at the Africa Central Conference in Johannesburg.
 Bickerton and Easterling are representing the Council of Bishops at the central conference.
 Photo by Eveline Chikwanah, UM News.

-On March 16, the Africa Central Conference also is scheduled to split into the East Africa and Southern Africa central conferences.
+On March 16, the Africa Central Conference also split into the East Africa and Southern Africa central conferences.
 Each central conference will consist of multiple annual conferences, associations of United Methodist congregations and other ministries.

 • The East Africa Central Conference will consist of the United Methodist presence in Ethiopia, Kenya, Rwanda, South Sudan and Uganda.
 The new central conference also will include Burundi, which, after more than a decade of internal divisions, fully reunited with The United Methodist Church in 2018.